Signal Formation in Various Detectors: Examples

 Here, the characteristic time is $ \tau =t_{0} $.
 Characteristic time is, in general, different for the various carrier types, ions and electrons.
 We omit the term containing $RC_{ \textrm{d}} $ and we therefore have approximately

-We might say that in practice with this approximation, the signal lasts for as long as the duration of the charge motion in the detector space (denote this time as $T$), since capacitive effects have been omitted.
-In a better approximation we might say that after time $T$, the capacitor-detector (with initial voltage $v(T)$) discharges very fast through resistor $R$, with a very small time constant $RC_{ \textrm{d}}$.
+We might say that with this approximation, the signal lasts for as long as the duration of the charge motion in the detector space (time $T$), since capacitive effects have been omitted.